First voyage of James Cook: Ship's company

-Other notable people on the expedition include the official astronomer, Charles Green, then assistant to the Astronomer Royal, Nevil Maskelyne.
+Other notable people on the expedition included the official astronomer, Charles Green, then assistant to the Astronomer Royal, Nevil Maskelyne.
 Joseph Banks had been appointed to the voyage as the official botanist.
 Banks funded seven others to join him: a Swedish naturalist Daniel Solander, a Finnish naturalist Herman Spöring, two artists (Alexander Buchan and Sydney Parkinson), a scientific secretary, and two black servants from his estate.

 Voyage of discovery

 Voyage from Plymouth to Tahiti

 Cook departed from Plymouth on 26 August 1768, carrying 94 people and 18 months of provisions.
 On 15 November, Endeavour reached Rio de Janeiro and stayed there until 2 December, re-provisioning and making repairs.
 The Viceroy, the Marques de Azambuja, had been warned by his home government that Britain was seeking to extend its overseas power and influence following its victory in the Seven Years' War, and therefore suspected that the observation of the transit of Venus and study of natural history that Cook told him were the aims of his voyage were not its only or main objectives.
 Cook took offence at the Viceroy's suspicious attitude.
 In his journal, he described Guanabara Bay, including its defensive fortifications, and noted that the city could be taken by a force of six ships of the line.
 The ship rounded Cape Horn and continued westward across the Pacific to arrive at Matavai Bay, Tahiti on 13 April 1769, where the observations were to be made.
-The transit was scheduled to occur on 3 June, and in the meantime Cook commissioned the building of a small fort and observatory at what is now known as Point Venus.
+The transit was going to occur on 3 June, and in the meantime Cook commissioned the building of a small fort and observatory at what is now known as Point Venus.